 Building a new campus facility would roughly triple the number of students and staff at the campus, resulting in increased campus- generated visitation to Mariposa Grove of Giant Sequoias, Badger Pass Ski Area, and nearby meadows and forests.
 This increase in the number of people regularly using the new site and surrounding area could result in the creation of new informal trails and the deterioration of existing ones in meadows and nearby forest areas, and otherwise increase adverse impacts on sensitive natural resources in the campus vicinity.
 The application of mitigation measures, such as limiting students to existing trails only, would reduce the magnitude of this effect on resource protection staff.
 Under Alternative 3, there would be no effect on the interpretation services division.
-Although the increased campus capacity would result in an increase in campus- generated visitation to the park, campus instructors would be accompanying students and providing interpretive services.
+Although the increased campus capacity would result in an increase in campus-generated visitation to the park, campus instructors would be accompanying students and providing interpretive services.

 The new campus at Henness Ridge site would be built with the newest state- of- the- art facilities and infrastructure, which would reduce adverse effects on facilities management staff.
 Initially, the construction phase of the campus would have some adverse impact on facilities management staff, but once the campus is built, the amount of time staff would need to spend on maintenance and repairs would be greatly reduced.
-Building the new campus with an on- site package wastewater treatment plant, comprehensive waste management, an on- site photovoltaic cell solar power, and an off- site groundwater system at Chinquapin would reduce demand on facilities management staff.
+Building the new campus with an onsite package wastewater treatment plant, comprehensive waste management, an onsite photovoltaic cell solar power, and an offsite groundwater system at Chinquapin would reduce demand on facilities management staff.
 Although these new facilities and utilities would require initial installation and ongoing maintenance (including increased solid waste disposal services), the long- term demand on facilities management staff is expected to be less than that currently imposed because the technology used is anticipated to require minimal maintenance.

-Under Alternative 3, a new campus at Henness Ridge site would be built with the newest state- ofthe- art facilities and infrastructure, which would reduce adverse effects on visitor protection staff.
+Under Alternative 3, a new campus at Henness Ridge site would be built with the newest state- of- the- art facilities and infrastructure, which would reduce adverse effects on visitor protection staff.
 This alternative includes construction of a new potable water system with water treatment inside the historic Chinquapin garage.
 This installation of a new water storage tank that could hold up to 200,000 gallons would meet fire protection standards and potable water requirements for the new campus.
 Also included is a new groundwater source in Indian Creek and new transmission mains.

-The presence of a campus at Henness Ridge would alter the way that the park currently manages fire in the adjacent wilderness.
-Fire management would probably include creating a larger suppression zone, and implementing more vegetation manipulation and prescribed burns in cooler seasons.
+The presence of a campus at Henness Ridge would not significantly alter the way that the park currently manages fire in the adjacent wilderness.
+Fire management would probably implement more frequent fuels reduction treatments and prescribed burns in cooler seasons.
 However, the presence of a fire house on site is anticipated to have beneficial impacts to visitor protection staff.
 The Yosemite Fire Prevention Office would review all plans using the latest versions of policies, codes, and standards in the plan review process.
 All site structures would be constructed according to current Yosemite Safety Policy on Fire Prevention, the NFPA Fire Prevention Code, the International Building Code, and all other applicable regulations and standards.
 All buildings would be equipped with automatic sprinkler systems, meeting applicable federal regulations as well as all Yosemite Fire Prevention Office codes and standards.
 Site design would include appropriate emergency access and fires lanes.
-Implementation of Alternative 3 would increase access to the campus in compliance with current regulations, resulting in a beneficial effect on visitor protection staff in the event emergency access to the campus is necessary.